magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/toolbar.md

 ## Add toolbar template

-In your content type template, add the toolbar events to your main toolbar container, and insert the toolbar template:
+In your content block template, add the toolbar events to your main toolbar container, and insert the toolbar template:
 ```html
 <div class="pagebuilder-toolbar-container" tabindex="0" event="{ focusin: toolbar.onFocusIn, focusout: toolbar.onFocusOut }">
     <with args="toolbar">